toolforge/paws/README.md

 Note that a notebook will always be published, as the link can be guessed, so don't add any private information.
 # chat
- Applicants can get help and feedback from both mentors and community members.
-Community members discuss their contributions in a public chat.
-Please introduce yourself on the public project chat, follow the link  [IRC chat](https://webchat.freenode.net/#wikimedia-cloud)
+ Contributors can get help and feedback from the community members in the public IRC channel,[IRC chat](https://webchat.freenode.net/#wikimedia-cloud),they should introduce themselves on the public project chat, and specifically state their questions.

 # Try paws yourself
-Try out paws yourself inorder to familiarise your self with it, all you need is to login with your wikimedia account and you're good to go.
+Try out paws yourself in order to familiarise your self with it, all you need is to login with your wikimedia account and you're good to go.
 Follow the link [create a note book](https://paws.wmflabs.org/paws/hub/login)